Using Social Media in Your Job Search

 Why Use Social Media?

-An increasing number of employers are using social media sites to recruit and to advertise for employees.
-The majority of open jobs are not posted on job boards, but are found through networking.
 Using social media sites as a networking tool can help you find unofficial job postings or find out about job openings through your online connections at the companies you are most interested in.
 Social media has become a way for professionals to network and "meet" hundreds of people.
 Using social networking in your job search is important because:

 - it demonstrates to employers that you are well versed in current internet and social media capabilities